 }

-The following expressions are syntactically correct and matchesJson() will return true:
+The following example expressions show the most important supported expression elements, are syntactically correct and matchesJson() will return true:

 The railroad diagrams of the DSL: